gstangel/reddit_sentiment/README.md

-# reddit_sentiment
+**Reddit_sentiment**

-Reddit_Sentiment is a python based application that enables a user to calculate the sentiment of a subreddit seamlessly
+Reddit_Sentiment is a python based application that enables a user to calculate the emotional sentiment of a subreddit

 Prerequisites:
     Python 3 installed locally

-    TextBlob module- docs and install procedure can be found here https://textblob.readthedocs.io/en/dev/ A reddit account
+    TextBlob module- docs and install procedure can be found here https://textblob.readthedocs.io/en/dev/

+    A reddit account

     A bot registered with reddit.
 Once logged in, you can sign up for a developer app at this link https://www.reddit.com/prefs/apps

 Once registered with reddit for a bot, insert your credentials into the credentials.py file in their respective places.